swiftlang/swift-org-website/documentation/package-manager/_basic-usage.md

 By default, a library module exposes all of the `public` types and methods declared in source code located in the `Sources/<target-name>` directory.

+When creating a library package intended for use as a dependency in other projects, the `Package.swift` manifest must reside at the top level/root of the package directory structure.

 Run `swift build` to start the Swift build process.
 If everything worked correctly, it will compile the Swift module for `PlayingCard`.